WCMumbai/2015/Amit-Sharma-WordPress-as-Backbone-for-a-Mobile-App.md

 In the past couple of years, WordPress is being used more as an app development platform and less as a blog or CMS.
 I'll take you through my journey of taking this concept forward and building a mobile app with WordPress acting as the backbone.

-This talk is aimed at WordPress developers of medium to advance level.
+This talk is aimed at WordPress developers of medium to advanced level.

 ------------------------------------------------------------